appiumator/appiumator.github.io/_posts/2018-11-04-running-test-by-jenkins.md

 After this I have never seen this bloody error again.
 And this is actually all you need.
 Or to be more precise that is what I thought is enough to enjoy my mobile tests being managed by Jenkins.
 I could not be more wrong :) Shortly I ran on more error but in next posts I will explain how I dealt with them.As ussually all presented implementation can be found on my <a href="https://github.com/appiumator/appmation1/branches">GitHub!</a> profile.

- <center><a href="https://appiumator.github.io/2018/10/20/paralellAndIphoneTesting.html">Previous post - "Parallel and IPhone testing"</a>
+ <center><a href="https://appiumator.github.io/2018/10/20/paralellAndIphoneTesting.html">Previous post - "Parallel and IPhone testing"</a> <a href="https://appiumator.github.io/2018/11/13/platform-check.html">Next post - "Platform check"</a></center>